nickmartin1ee7/Uwuify.Humanizer/README.md

 # Uwuify.Humanizer

-An extension method for strings to convert it into the UwU variant.
+A library to format strings into the UwU variant.

 The class library is made to be the main focus of this repository, with the other projects (ConsoleApp and Benchmarks) being purely supplemental.